k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

 Check/uncheck the checkbox next to the parameter name in order to select/remove the parameter.
 You can add a search value to get the required parameter.
 The selected parameter is added to the window with the default values, if set.

-Click the information icon next to the parameter to view an additional information about the parameter.
+Click the information icon next to the parameter to view additional information about the parameter.

 ### Reset the Data Generation Parameter's Value

-Click the black Refresh icon next to the parameter's editor to reset your updates and get back to the previous value, if set.
-The previous value can be the default value or the previous value set by the user when opening and updating a Generate task.
+Click the black Refresh icon next to the parameter's editor to reset your updates and return to the previous value, if set.
+The previous value can be the default value or the previous value the user sets when opening and updating a Generate task.

 ### Data Generation - Distribution Parameters

 The distribution parameter generates random values according to input distribution settings.
-The supported distribution types are **normal**, **uniform**, **weighted** and **constant** (return one value).
+The supported distribution types are **normal**, **uniform**, **weighted**, and **constant** (return one value).

 The user can edit the distribution type and the related distribution parameters.
 The distribution parameters are set based on the selected distribution type: